My Node.js API Was Slow. Here's What Actually Helped.

 Current State

-The biggest lesson: measure first.
-I wasted time on micro-optimizations that didn't matter.
-The real gains came from fixing the obvious stuff I was ignoring.
+The biggest lesson I learned is to measure.
+I spent a lot of time on optimizations that did not make a difference.
+The real gains came from fixing the issues that I was ignoring.